Policy Optimization for Personalized Interventions in Behavioral Health: Case Study: TB Treatment Adherence

-We note that this policy makes use of strictly more data than $\DPI$, since $\DPI$ only uses the offline data.
+This policy makes use of strictly more data than $\DPI$, since $\DPI$ only uses the offline data.
 In the results, we confirm that this policy indeed learns myopic rewards correctly.
-Therefore, this is a very strong benchmark policy for optimizing myopic rewards.
+Therefore, this is a very strong benchmark algorithm for optimizing myopic rewards.